-Whenever a covered entity shares PHI with another party, the are ultimately responsible for making sure that it remains secure according to HIPAA guidelines.
+Whenever a covered entity shares PHI with another party, they are ultimately responsible for making sure that it remains secure according to HIPAA guidelines.
 The best way of handling this is by getting a signed business associate agreement (BAA) from vendors or other business partners who may be sending, receiving, or acting as an intermediary for PHI or ePHI.
-As part of our HIPAA compliant Healthcare Fax, WestFax provides an industry standard Business Associate Agreement.
+As part of our HIPAA-compliant Healthcare Fax, WestFax provides an industry-standard Business Associate Agreement.
 Our BAA agreement satisfies the Health and Human Services (HHS) standards for Health Information Privacy (HIP).
 Alternatively, we can work with your legal advisors to tailor a custom BAA to meet your needs.

 There are a few other scenarios in which PHI may be shared, including for marketing or research; but a written HIPAA Authorization must be obtained from the patient, or all personally identifiable information must be removed before the information is shared.

-At WestFax, we provide best-in-class HIPAA compliant fax services hosted in in SOC 2 compliant data centers with 24×7 guards, advanced video surveillance, biometric ID access, and server cages.
-We use the latest technical security controls to prevent unauthorized access to archived faxes, and to in-transit data when faxes are being sent and received.
+At WestFax, we provide best-in-class HIPAA-compliant fax services hosted in SOC 2 compliant data centers with 24×7 guards, advanced video surveillance, biometric ID access, and server cages.
+We use the latest technical security controls to prevent unauthorized access to archived faxes and to in-transit data when faxes are being sent and received.